 In a year where the average price of a house was £4,975 and a gallon of petrol cost just 10.2p, there were a lot of events that happened in 1970 that shaped everyday life.
 From the first Boeing 747 commercial flight to London, the disbandment of The Beatles and the Apollo 13 space mission, these 1970 events are ones to never forget.

-Why not check out some 1970 newspapers to see the accounts of the events, when they first happened and how they were reported.
+Our collection of 1970 newspapers allows you to see the accounts of these events, when they first happened and how they were reported.

 January 14: Diana Ross and the Supremes perform their last concert in Las Vegas.

 January 16: Muammar Gaddafi takes over rule of Libya.

 January 22: Boeing 747 makes its first commercial passenger trip to London.
 It carried 332 passengers and 18 crew members.